ex0dus-0x/ex0dus-0x.github.io/_posts/2016-11-3-why-you-switch-to-linux.markdown

 # What Linux is and how it functions
 __MYTH #1:__ When people often refer to Linux, they may think of it as one standard operating system.
 Like you would need to download an ISO file called "Linux.iso", burn it onto a CD, and boot off it.

 Linux can't be defined as an operating system fully.
 It is the name of the __kernel__ that the operating system would use.
 Many people, whether independent or commerical, would create "flavors", or more commonly known, distributions based off the Linux kernel.
 That's why a more orthodox term would be "linux-based distro" rather than just Linux.
-Each distribution has its own perks, GTK, desktop, features, programs, as well as differing purposes.
+Each distribution has its own perks, desktops, features, programs, as well as differing purposes.
 Kali is for pentesting, CentOS is commonly for servers, etc. The two most widely known Linux-based distros are __Ubuntu__ and __Debian__.
 If you observe other less-popular distros, you would find that many of them look and have near-exact features as those two.
 In fact, Kali is __based__ off of Debian.
 The graphical user interface, without any themes or change, looks exactly like Debian.
 Some other operating systems, such as __elementary OS__, which I've reviewed, also has resemblance with Ubuntu.

 __MYTH #2:__ "How much is Linux?"